goauthentik/authentik/website/integrations/services/outline/index.md

 -   `outline.company` is the FQDN of the Outline install.
 -   `authentik.company` is the FQDN of the authentik install.

+## authentik configuration

-Create an OAuth2/OpenID provider with the following parameters:
+1. Create an OAuth2/OpenID provider with the following parameters:

 -   Client Type: `Confidential`
 -   Scopes: OpenID, Email and Profile